gmc-code/PC-Python/docs/python/lists.rst

 ==========================
-Data Structures: Lists
+Lists
 ==========================

 Lists
 --------------

-List is a data structure used to store any data type in order.
-It's a data structure that you'll probably use most often.
-Let's say we want to store a player's scores.
-The pieces of data stored in a list are called `elements`.
+| List is a data structure used to store any data type in **order**.
+| The pieces of data stored in a list are called `elements`.

 To create a list, you specify its contents enclosed within brackets and delimited by commas: